-The classic age-old goldfish bowl is getting competition from tiny aquariums in a variety of interesting shapes and sizes.
+The age-old goldfish bowl is getting replaced by safer tiny aquariums in a variety of interesting shapes and sizes.
 Even the smallest apartment or college dorm room can now be graced with live fish.
 But are mini aquariums a healthy habitat for the fish?
 If properly set up and well cared for, yes they can be.
 But if haphazardly put together and marginally cared for, the fish will be doomed to a very short and unpleasant life.

 The good side of mini aquariums is that anyone can have one.
-The monetary investment is small, and the space requirements so minimal that virtually everyone can find a place for a tiny fish tank.
-College students in dorms, nursing home patients, apartment dwellers, even the most crowded school classrooms all have space for a mini aquarium.
+The monetary investment is small, and the space requirements are so minimal that virtually everyone can find a place for a tiny fish tank.
+College students in dorms, nursing home patients, apartment dwellers, and even the most crowded school classrooms all have space for a mini aquarium.
 Often apartment building "no pet" rules don't apply to fish.
 Fish are very relaxing to watch and can provide an opportunity for children to care for a pet in situations where larger pets are not allowed.

 Like any fish tank, mini aquariums do require maintenance, and they should not be purchased with the notion they can be ignored for long periods.
 However, the biggest downside of small aquariums is that problems can occur swiftly, and are often fatal before they can be rectified.
 This is due to the small volume of water in which the fish live, where changes in water chemistry and temperature can happen in a matter of a few hours or, in some cases, just minutes.
-Therefore it is critical to monitor the water conditions closely and perform water changes faithfully.
+Therefore it is critical to monitor the water conditions closely and perform water testing and water changes faithfully.